aws-ia/ecs-blueprints/examples/prometheus/README.md

   * Again, once this is created, you will not have to complete these steps for the other examples.
 * From the previously created AMP workspace, copy the remote-write endpoint.
 It will have this form, `https://aps-workspaces.<region>.amazonaws.com/workspaces/<workspace-id>/api/v1/remote_write`.
 * Open the `ecs-adot-config.yaml` in this folder, and change the `AMP_REMOTE_WRITE_ENDPOINT` with above URL and change the REGION to region of AMP workspace.
-* Now you can deploy this blueprint
+* Now you can deploy this blueprint.
 ```shell
 terraform init
 terraform plan